awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

 #### Requirements<a name="gg-snap-requirements"></a>

-The following requirements apply, when you run the AWS IoT Greengrass snap:
+To run the AWS IoT Greengrass snap, you must do the following:
-+ You must run the AWS IoT Greengrass snap on a supported Linux distribution, such as Ubuntu, Linux Mint, Debian, and Fedora\.
++ Run the AWS IoT Greengrass snap on a supported Linux distribution, such as Ubuntu, Linux Mint, Debian, and Fedora\.
-+ You must install the `snapd` daemon on your device\.
++ Install the `snapd` daemon on your device\.
 The `snapd` daemon including the `snap` tool manages the snap environment on your device\.

 For the list of supported Linux distributions and installation instructions, see [Installing snapd](https://snapcraft.io/docs/installing-snapd) in the *Snap documentation*\.